Myanmar Police Force

 The Myanmar Police Force (မြန်မာနိုင်ငံ ရဲတပ်ဖွဲ့), formerly the People's Police Force (ပြည်သူ့ ရဲတပ်ဖွဲ့), is the law enforcement agency of Myanmar.
 It was established in 1964 as an independent department under the Ministry of Home Affairs.

 History

-The Police Force in Myanmar have an extensive history; the police force also includes local police and regional police in different jurisdictions.
+The Police Force in Myanmar has an extensive history; the police force also includes local police and regional police in different jurisdictions.

 British rule in Myanmar

-The Indian Imperial Police was the primary law enforcement in Burma until 1937, when it was split from British India.
+The primary police force in British Burma was the Burma Police.
+In addition, there was a paramilitary Burma Military Police, the Railway Police, and the Rangoon Town Police.
+From roughly 1891, most executive positions within the Burma Police were filled by members of the Indian Imperial Police cadre.

 In 1872 the third mayor of Mergui District, Sir Ashly Din (1870–1875) assigned the first police officer to be stationed at Maliwan, a village 24 miles north of current Victoria Point.

 Perhaps the most famous policeman in Burma from this period is the author George Orwell, who in 1922 joined the Indian Imperial Police in Burma.
+Another famous colonial policeman in Burma was Hector Hugh Munro, known as Saki.